Eye Injury

 Please commence the following first aid:

-• Wash out the affected eye with clean water if chemical or small particle exposure (ie sand)
+• Wash out the affected eye with clean water if there were chemicals or something in it

 • Lightly cover the eye